facebook pixel

 How to Spot and Handle a Toxic Work Environment?

 toxic workplace refers to a work environment that is unhealthy, stress-inducing, and damaging to the well-being and performance of its employees.
-A toxic workplace is characterized by things like a lack of support and trust, harassment or discrimination, and extreme demands or expectations.
+A toxic workplace is characterised by things like a lack of support and trust, harassment or discrimination, and extreme demands or expectations.

 According to studies, toxic workplace cultures are a major and rising problem in workplaces globally, including in India.
 Too many employees report being part of a work environment that causes severe stress and harm.
-This can negatively impact employee motivation, engagement, mental health, and physical health – and by extension, also significantly limit company success and growth.
+This can negatively impact employee motivation, engagement, mental health, and physical health, and by extension, also significantly limit company success and growth.
 It is thus essential for both employers and employees to be able to identify the key signs of a toxic workplace.

 This article outlines the main indicators and warning flags that signal an unhealthy, dysfunctional, or harmful work culture that urgently needs to be addressed.
-Being able to recognize and call out these concerns is the first step toward enacting positive changes or removing oneself from a damaging situation.
+Being able to recognise and call out these concerns is the first step toward enacting positive changes or removing oneself from a damaging situation.

 What are the Main Signs of a Toxic Workplace?